CyberFlameGO/hCraft/README.md

 *  Players can create and manipulate various types of world selections (spheres, cuboids, etc...), this includes filling them with blocks (large fills cause resending of chunks).
 *  Custom physics (still very experimental)!
-The current implementation can handle around 10,000 falling sand blocks.
+The current implementation can handle around 10,000 falling sand blocks (with 4 physics threads).
    Custom block mechanics can be easily added.
 *  Custom world generation - a very simplistic plains generator is set as default.
    Current world generators include "plains" and "flatgrass" (more will be added in the future).